wfink/jboss-as-quickstart/ejb-clients/README.md

 2. navigate to the jboss-api root directory of this quickstart.

-The maven command can have additional options set with '-Dexec.args=""', depend on the use-case the following options are available:
+The maven command can have additional options set with '-Dexec.args=""', depend on the test clients the following options are available:
 -U         suppress use of default user 'quickuser' (if no -u is given) -u <user>  use the specified user
 -p <psw>   and password